andycroll/andycroll.com/_posts/2021/2021-08-02-dont-call-replacement-classes-new.md

 ---
-title: "Don't call a new verison of something new"
+title: "Don't call a new version of something 'new' when refactoring"
 description: "A opinionated naming subtlety"
 layout: article
 category: ruby